 A two-dimensional design of the model architecture is illustrated in Fig.2, which consists of three basic elements.
 The tip positioned at the top of the structure and a two-layered stack below.
 The upper layer of the stack corresponds to the PCM, which is considered here to be $Ge_2Sb_2Te_5$ (referred later as GST), with 60-nm in thickness.
-The under layer constitutes the highly conductive $(\sigma{=}10^6$ S/m) bottom electrode.
-It should be noted here that the width of the stack is considered to be large enough (500nm) compared to the tip-width and the tip-scanning area assumed for the simulations.
-In both write/read operations a voltage pulse is applied to the tip with respect to the bottom electrode, which is held to ground potential.
+The under layer constitutes the highly conductive ($\sigma=10^6$

+S/m) bottom electrode.
+In both write/read operations a voltage is applied to the tip with respect to the bottom electrode, which is held to ground potential.

 The basic physical mechanisms that govern the write/read operations of the scanning probe system, involve electrical, thermal, and phase transition phenomena.
+'High' WRITE I 'Low' READ